JaxMesa/Barotrauma-Extended-Medicine/Addons/README.txt

 Remember to override existing stuff, if you want to modify.
 You are free to add your stuff in this folder as well.

+The only thing you are not able to modify yet without loosing all your progress is character and his ragdoll.
+But I am looking towards adding hooks to make it able to modify.

 29.12.2025, JaxMesa